NREL/EnergyPlus/design/FY2021/NFP-Dedicated_Exhaust_Fans.md

 ### Exhasut System ###

-An AirLoopHVAC:ExhaustSystem is made to be something similar to a "Return Path"--so it is really like an "Exhaust Path" here.
-The specifications of the exhaust system would then be similar to that of a return path.
-However, it could be different from the return path, in that the exhaust path would have a central exhasut fan specified on it.
-Also, it should also allow individual zone's exhaust to be specified as a ZoneHVAC exhaust system to be used in the AirloopHVAC exhaust system.
+An AirLoopHVAC:ExhaustSystem is defines how the exhaust air goes out from the airloop(s).
+It is somehow similar to a "Return Path", as an "Exhaust Path" here.
+However, it is different from the return path in that the exhaust path usually come with a central exhasut fan.
+It will also allow individual zone's exhaust to be specified in details as a zone equipment.

 The following new objects will be added to allow an AirLoopHVAC:ExhaustSystem to be specified:
 ```